MP Estate Planning UK

 Tax Liabilities Associated with Trusts

-Trusts are subject to various tax liabilities, including income tax and capital gains tax.
-Understanding these tax implications is crucial for effective trust management and tax planning.
+Trusts are subject to various tax liabilities beyond IHT, including income tax and capital gains tax.
+Understanding these is important for trustees and for anyone considering placing assets into a trust.

 Income Tax and Trusts

-• The trust’s income is calculated after deducting allowable expenses.
+• Trust income is calculated after deducting allowable expenses, including trustee management costs.

 trust taxation guidance